meometer/meometer.github.io/investors.md

 ### Users

-Geoffrey has over 25,000 hours using v1. {{ Brad found a way to implement mini-good habits. }}
+Geoffrey has over 25,000 hours using v1.

+@brad: Brad found a way to [implement mini-good habits.]  (results?)